nathamanath/blog/articles/pi-dlna-server.md

 title: Raspberry pi dlna server
 date: 2015-05-02 21:00
-tldr: Making a raspberry pi into a DLNA streaming media server.
+tldr: Making a raspberry pi into a streaming media server with minidlna.

 At home both my lovely fiancée and I play music on our phones, laptops, and our hifi.
 Also we both watch video on the tv, phones, and laptops.
 Until recently this meant having